nicomignoni/monviso/docs/index.rst

-.. monvi documentation master file, created by sphinx-quickstart on Tue Oct  8 19:25:41 2024.
+.. monviso documentation master file, created by sphinx-quickstart on Tue Oct  8 19:25:41 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ``monvi``!
+Welcome to ``monviso``!
 =================================

 .. meta::